TuxTheXplorer/Adventure/README.md

 Small retro-like adventure game written in C

 # How to play:
-- Download the pre-compiled binary "adventure" or compile the game from source
+- Compile the game from source (adventure.c)
-- The pre-compiled binary must be made executable with chmod
 - Free the princess and find the easter egg

 # Movement:
-- w,a,s,d : Move left, up, down, right
+> w,a,s,d : Move left, up, down, right
-- e : Quit the game
+> e : Quit the game

 # How to compile: